sandrolubis/hybrid_to_pressure_NCO/README.md

 ## Purpose

-E3SM atmospheric variables such as `U` and `V` are often stored on hybrid sigma-pressure levels:
+E3SM atmospheric variables such as `U`, `V` and other variables are often stored on hybrid sigma-pressure levels:

 \[
 p(k) = hyam(k) \times P0 + hybm(k) \times PS